-Urgent relief grants have been disbursed to the most vulnerable schools in our IDP Rising Schools Program in Ghana.
+Urgent relief grants have been disbursed to the most vulnerable schools in our Rising Schools Program in Ghana.
 The school proprietors from our program are passionate education entrepreneurs who have devoted their time and resources to serving their communities.
 When their schools were forced to close for 10 months due to COVID-19, it was a significant blow.
-From loss of revenue and teachers to material disrepair, the damage of the pandemic has been extensive.
-Without external support, many of these schools risked permanent closure or trying to operate without sufficient resources.
-Given the significant role these schools play in educating Ghana, the reality of closures could create unmanageable pressure on public schools and have dire consequences on overall school enrolment and education access.
+From loss of revenue and teachers, to material disrepair, the damage from the pandemic has been extensive.
+Without external support, many of these schools risked permanent closure, or trying to operate without sufficient resources.
+Given the significant role these schools play in educating Ghana, the reality of closures could create unmanageable pressure on public schools, and have dire consequences on overall school enrolment and education access.

 Our local financial partner in the Rising Schools Program, Sinapi Aba Savings and Loans, ranked the vulnerability of schools based on the following set of key indicators:

 - School fee amounts

 - State of infrastructure

 Additional information was provided directly by proprietors through an application process.
 We also commissioned a pre-reopening assessment, conducted by Associate for Change, a Ghanaian research firm.
 The combination of these data sources enabled us to understand the immediate needs of the schools.